 Customer onboarding checklists capture the key actions (sometimes called tasks) that should happen, in order for a customer to effectively get value from the product or service they bought.

-We’ll largely focus on onboarding for software products, but many of the same principles apply to client services.
+We’ll largely focus on onboarding for software products.

 Often, when a product is just starting out, the onboarding checklist is entirely internal-facing.
 In fact, it might be just inside someone’s head!